ArtPoon/slides/markdown/mimm4750g-L24-ethics.md

   * You cannot redistribute the data.
   * Publications must acknowledge the originating laboratory.
   * License is non-transferrable.
-* It is currently not possible to download all the data - one must click through each record manually (scraping is discouraged).
+* ~~It is currently not possible to download all the data - one must click through each record manually (scraping is discouraged).~~
+  * **Correction**: some users are able to download all sequences from GISAID, while others cannot - this appears to be an IT issue and not a decision by GISAID.

 ---